testanna/LanDocsUITest/README.md

 # LanDocsUITest
-Examples of using Coded UI.
+Examples of using Coded UI

 Tests for desktop application using Coded UI + MSTest frameworks placed in LanDocsUITest/LanDocsUITest/LanDocs3Client/AutoTests.
-For running project use MS Visual Studio and open .sln-file
+For running project use MS Visual Studio and open .sln-file.